Theodor-Heuss-Platz: In popular culture

 The novel In the Presence of Mine Enemies by Harry Turtledove has several crucial scenes set in Adolf Hitler Platz, in an alternate history where the Third Reich rules much of the world at the dawn of the 21st century.
+The address plays an important role in the novel A Quiet Flame, one of the Bernie Gunther crime novels written by Philip Kerr, where information is retrieved by breaking into the home of Magda Qundt which is located in this street.